brson/Polkadot-Hackathon-North-America-Edition/docs/blog.md

 - Rust doesn't panic on overflow for primitive types by default in release mode, but this can and probably should be turned on for smart contracts by setting `overflow-checks = true` in the `[profile.dev]` section of the manifest.
+- [PSP-22] is the Polkadot token standard, and the easiest way to implement it in Ink is to use [OpenBrush], a library of standard interfaces for Ink.

 [`ethereum_types`]: https://docs.rs/ethereum_types